Skip to content

 • how to handle the product.

-Each country will have different regulations relating to the types of products they will accept into their country.
+Each country will have different regulations relating to the types of products they will allow to be sold.
 While you might not have issues selling your goods to a customer in one country, there may be additional regulatory hurdles when selling to another country.
-As an ecommerce business, it is your responsibility to ensure your business practices are legally compliant.
+As an ecommerce business, you must ensure that your business practices are legally compliant.
 By not understanding which rules apply, you risk landing in legal trouble.
 Likewise, legal issues may prevent you from trading in a particular country for some time until you obtain the necessary licence to export.

 Are Your Terms and Conditions Appropriate?

-If you have an existing set of terms and conditions, consider which laws currently apply to them.
-As a UK ecommerce business, you will likely choose English, Welsh or Scottish law to govern your terms and conditions.
-This means that if a sale dispute arises, the issue will go to a court in the relevant jurisdiction, and the law of the land will apply.
-Therefore, you must make both the jurisdiction and governing law clear in your terms and conditions.
+Consider which laws apply to any existing set of terms and conditions.
+As a UK ecommerce business, you will likely choose English and Welsh, Northern Irish or Scottish law to govern your terms and conditions.
+This means that if a sales dispute arises and goes to court, the case would be heard in the relevant UK jurisdiction.
+You should make the governing law clear in your terms and conditions.

 Front page of publication